Campsite near Bodiam Castle

-There are a number of visitor attractions and National Trust properties near Bedgebury Camping in Kent.
+There are a number of visitor attractions and National Trust properties near Bedgebury Camping in Kent and East Sussex.
 Bodiam Castle in East Sussex close to Bedgebury Camping, is one of the most picturesque.

 Situated approximately 20 minutes’ drive away from our campsite in Kent, and just over the East Sussex border, this castle looks familiar even to those who have not seen it before.
 Built in 1385, it typifies what we might expect from an English castle – four circular towers at each corner of the quadrangular plan, small slits for windows from where arrows were once fired, crenellations, battlements a wooden portcullis and a moat.